caspergrl/GT-UX-UI-Dec2022-June2023/11-week/03-lesson.md

 Does it scale?
 Does it move?

+RWD can help ensure a good user experience by using flexible grids and images or media as well as by applying media queries to make conditional style sheets.

 - **TAs:** Slack out the following RWD links in the #resources channel, along with any others the instructor suggests—for students to read at home:
   - [http://blog.froont.com/9-basic-principles-of-responsive-web-design/](http://blog.froont.com/9-basic-principles-of-responsive-web-design/)